oevm1992/file-generator/README.md

 ## Installation

 After cloning the repository, you will need to run "docker-compose up" command inside a terminal in the main folder of the project.
-This application is made with Java and Spring Boot, so we have an embedded Tomcat server to be able to deploy it locally and also it will be running inside a docker container with a redis database.
+This application is made with Java and Spring Boot, so we have an embedded Tomcat server to be able to deploy it locally and also it will be running inside a docker container.

 Also you will need to install docker-compose with this command
 Mac: brew install docker-compose